 The system is standardized nationally and includes basic guidelines for each star.

-For example, a 1-star hotel must have reception available 12 out of 24 hours, a double room must be at least 14 square meters with a bathroom of at least three square meters, cleaning service is offered at least once per day, and the linens are changed at least once per week.
+For example, a 1-star hotel must have a reception available 12 out of 24 hours, a double room must be at least 14 square meters with a bathroom of at least three square meters, cleaning service is offered at least once per day, and the linens are changed at least once per week.

 The requirements increase with each star.